Sarthaksource/Sports-Person-Classification/readme.md

 # Image Classifier with Machine Learning

-Thanks to Dhaval Sir for this project, checkout his Youtube Channel: [CodeBasics](https://www.youtube.com/@codebasics)
+Special Thanks to Dhaval Sir, checkout his Youtube Channel: [CodeBasics](https://www.youtube.com/@codebasics)

 In this project i have used SVM as the accuracy of SVM was around 82%.